-In a past post, we discussed the technological and the financial challenges that go hand-in-hand with developing natural language processing (NLP) applications.
+In the past we discussed the technological and the financial challenges that go hand-in-hand with developing natural language processing (NLP) applications.
 While these challenges remain relevant, more recent developments mean it’s easier and less expensive to incorporate natural language processing into your voice channels.

 Thanks to artificial intelligence (AI), companies can manage NLP apps more easily and for far less cost.
 They can do all of this by leveraging APIs for quick, easy access to AI engines.
 All these factors lower the entry barriers for companies interested in AI and NLP technology.